bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 of a manifold :math:`M` at a point :math:`{\bf x}`.
-It's pretty much exactly as it sounds: imagine you are walking along a curve on a smooth manifold, as you pass through the point :math:`{\bf x}` you implicitly have velocity (magnitude and direction) that is tangent to the manifold or another name is a  **tangent vector**.
+It's pretty much exactly as it sounds: imagine you are walking along a curve on a smooth manifold, as you pass through the point :math:`{\bf x}` you implicitly have velocity (magnitude and direction) that is tangent to the manifold, in other words: a  **tangent vector**.
 The tangent vectors made in this way from each possible curve passing through point :math:`{\bf x}` make up the tangent space at :math:`x`.
-In two dimensions, this would be a plan.
+In two dimensions, this would be a plane.
 Figure 7 shows a visualization of this on a manifold.

 .. figure:: /images/tangent_space_vector.png